The latest numbers on COVID-19 in Canada for Monday, Jan. 11, 2021

 There have been no deaths reported over the past week.
 The overall death rate is 1.16 per 100,000 people.

-There were 151 new cases Sunday.
-The rate of active cases is 345.32 per 100,000 people.
-Over the past seven days, there have been a total of 1,191 new cases.
-The seven-day rolling average of new cases is 170.
+There were 133 new cases Monday from 5,028 completed tests, for a positivity rate of 2.6 per cent.
+The rate of active cases is 249.29 per 100,000 people.
+Over the past seven days, there have been a total of 1,206 new cases.
+The seven-day rolling average of new cases is 172.

-There were five new reported deaths Sunday.
-Over the past seven days there have been a total of 55 new reported deaths.
+There were three new reported deaths Monday.
+Over the past seven days there have been a total of 53 new reported deaths.
 The seven-day rolling average of new reported deaths is eight.
-The seven-day rolling average of the death rate is 0.57 per 100,000 people.
-The overall death rate is 53.89 per 100,000 people.
+The seven-day rolling average of the death rate is 0.55 per 100,000 people.
+The overall death rate is 54.11 per 100,000 people.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 33 new reported deaths.
-The seven-day rolling average of new reported deaths is five.
-The seven-day rolling average of the death rate is 0.4 per 100,000 people.
-The overall death rate is 16.26 per 100,000 people.
+There were eight new reported deaths Monday.
+Over the past seven days there have been a total of 39 new reported deaths.
+The seven-day rolling average of new reported deaths is six.
+The seven-day rolling average of the death rate is 0.47 per 100,000 people.
+The overall death rate is 16.94 per 100,000 people.

 There have been 1,547,298 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 146.69 per 100,000 people.
-Over the past seven days, there have been a total of 2,970 new cases.
-The seven-day rolling average of new cases is 424.
+There were 430 new cases Monday.
+The rate of active cases is 129.28 per 100,000 people.
+Over the past seven days, there have been a total of 3,906 new cases.
+The seven-day rolling average of new cases is 558.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 87 new reported deaths.
-The seven-day rolling average of new reported deaths is 12.
-The seven-day rolling average of the death rate is 0.25 per 100,000 people.
-The overall death rate is 19.48 per 100,000 people.
+There were five new reported deaths Monday.
+Over the past seven days there have been a total of 64 new reported deaths.
+The seven-day rolling average of new reported deaths is nine.
+The seven-day rolling average of the death rate is 0.18 per 100,000 people.
+The overall death rate is 19.92 per 100,000 people.

 There have been 993,289 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 24.48 per 100,000 people.
-Over the past seven days, there have been a total of six new cases.
+There were zero new cases Monday from 27 completed tests, for a positivity rate of 0.0 per cent.
+The rate of active cases is 14.69 per 100,000 people.
+Over the past seven days, there have been a total of five new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.45 per 100,000 people.